 This cua pao (or gua bao) was awesome.
 Cua pao is a popular dish that’s often referred to as a “Taiwanese hamburger”.
 It’s a type of sandwich typically made with braised pork belly sandwiched between two halves of a Chinese steamed bun (baozi).

-Like the scallion pancake, we had cua pao several times in Taiwan but this was one of the best.
+Like the scallion pancake, we had cua pao several times in Taiwan but this was one of the best we’ve ever had.
 It was delicious.

 Sun Moon Lake Ropeway